abisola-joy/abisola-joy/README.md

 <h3>Hi! 👋<br>I'm Abisola Akinjole, a Data Analyst and Consultant</h3>
-I’m interested in Data Analysis, from data collation to data visualization, and i have over 2 years experience doing this 🌱 I’m always learning and i am currently learning python programming language 💞️ I’m looking to collaborate on Projects
+With a passion for data analysis, from collation to visualization.
+With over two years of experience in this field, I have developed a solid understanding of various analytical tools and techniques.

+🌱 I am constantly learning and expanding my skill set.
+Currently, I am focused on mastering the Python programming language to enhance my data analysis capabilities.
+💞️ I am always looking to collaborate on exciting projects that challenge me and allow me to apply my skills.
+If you have a project in mind, feel free to reach out to me.
+Let's work together to create something great!
  <h5>You can reach me on  📫 <a href="abisolaaj@gmail.com">Gmail</a></h5>